camaraproject/EdgeCloud/documentation/Contributions-and-ApprovalProcess.md

 * The general rules regarding who is allowed to make merges and if there could be default reviewers etc. are not covered within the scope of this document

 <br>

+### Ref-Platform
-**Ref-Platform**: We also propose setting up an additional repository called Ref-Platform (name is subject to change) EdgeXR has offered to contribute the implementation code of their reference platform to Camara.
+We also propose setting up an additional repository called Ref-Platform (name is subject to change) EdgeXR has offered to contribute the implementation code of their reference platform to Camara.
 The goal would be to eventually align or refactor the implementation to match the harmonised APIs in the above-said Edge cloud subgroups, use the existing implementation from certain other API families such as QoD and Location and ensure that everything works together.
 This repo could be created outside the Edgecloud repo.
 This request will be addressed to the Steering committee.